AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2023-11-21-the-perfect-theme-switch/index.md

 const THEME_STORAGE_KEY = 'theme';
 ```

-This code just grabs a reference to the document root (`html`) and declares another constant that we'll later use to store the user's preferred theme both in `localStorage` and on the `THEME_OWNER` as a data attribute.
+This code just grabs a reference to the document root (`html`) and declares another constant that we'll later use to store the user's preferred theme both in `localStorage` and on the `THEME_OWNER` as a `data-` attribute.

 Next, we'll check to see if the user previously set a preferred theme for our site.
 If they did, we'll apply it immediately to prevent the flash of unthemed content: